-“When you replace several systems on a naval ship with one, multi-function radar that is smaller and uses less power, suddenly you have increased overall capability, along with additional power and space that can be used for other new technology,” said Ellen Ferraro, director of Research & Advanced Technology for Raytheon's Integrated Defense Systems business.
+“When you replace several systems on a naval ship with one, multi-function radar that is smaller and uses less power, suddenly you have increased overall capability, along with additional power and space that can be used for other new technology,” said Ellen Ferraro, former director of Research & Advanced Technology for Raytheon's Integrated Defense Systems business.

 The hunt for more advanced tech is always on, as evidenced by the radars used in air and missile defense.
 The next-generation radar for Patriot is an upgrade that allows the iconic system to see in 360 degrees, and the AN/SPY-6 is the U.S. Navy’s new stackable, scalable radar.
 These radars join the trusted AN/TPY-2 — the eyes of the THAAD ballistic missile defense system, currently undergoing an upgrade — in recent advancements, including:

 - Gallium nitride circuit technology: increases radar power and search capability